Police: Accused Oakland gunman targeted administrator, classmates

 | OAKLAND, California

-Oakland Police Chief Howard Jordan said that 43-year-old One Goh, expelled from Oikos University for "anger management" issues, has been cooperative since being taken into custody after Monday's shootings but "not particularly remorseful."
+Oakland Police Chief Howard Jordan said 43-year-old One Goh, who had been expelled from Oikos University for "anger management" issues, had been cooperative since being taken into custody after Monday's shootings but "not particularly remorseful."

-"We know that he came here with the intent of locating an administrator and she was not here," Jordan said at a news conference.
+"We know that he came here with the intent of locating an administrator, and she was not here," Jordan told a news conference.
 "He then went through the entire building systematically and randomly shooting victims."

-Oikos serves about 100 students in a single building and has links to the Korean-American Christian community.
+Oikos, founded by a pastor from South Korea, serves about 100 students in a single building and has close links to the Korean-American Christian community.
 Goh is Korean-American.
 Prosecutors were expected to file charges against him on Wednesday.

-The attack at Oikos was the deadliest shooting rampage at a U.S. college since a student at Virginia Tech University gunned down 32 people in April 2007.
+The shooting at Oikos marked the deadliest outburst of gun violence at a U.S. college since a student at Virginia Tech University killed 32 people and wounded 25 others before taking his own life in April 2007.

 The three wounded victims were released from an Oakland hospital by mid-morning on Tuesday.